-Outside of comedy and radio, she is also a coach and motivational speaker.
-She is currently employed at the Garden State Discovery Museum as an emotional support coach, and is a trained Crisis Intervention Counselor at Crisis Text Line, and currently interns at a residential aging-in-place facility in Camden, NJ as an emotional support counselor, while she completes her graduate degree.
+Outside of comedy and radio, she is also a coach and motivational speaker, a writer, an editor, and a trained Crisis Intervention Counselor at Crisis Text Line, and currently interns at a residential aging-in-place facility in Camden, NJ as an emotional support counselor, while she completes her graduate degree.
 She loves to educate about suicide prevention, support for neurodiversity and other health problems and disabilities, compassionate psychology, setting limits, and self-empathy, as well as the importance of integrating harm reduction in the treatment of addictions.
-Danielle also loves yarn, video games, science, philosophy, psychology, medicine/nutrition/health, biology, reading, writing, mixed martial arts, blogging, and you.
+Danielle also loves yarn, video games, science, philosophy, psychology, medicine/nutrition/health, biology, reading, writing, animals, mixed martial arts, blogging, and you.
 (Marry me.)

 (By the way, if a future partner sees this, I’m probably just kidding.)